Dems, Republicans air warring views on migrants’ conditions

 Before Friday’s session began, panel Chairman Elijah Cummings, D-Md., released a report providing new details on 2,648 of the children the Trump administration separated from their families last year before abandoning that policy under widespread pressure.
 Unknown numbers of others were also separated.

-The report, based on data the panel demanded from federal agencies, found that 18 children under age 2 — half who were just months old — were kept from their parents up to half a year.
-Hundreds were held longer than previously revealed, including 25 kept more than a year, and at least 30 remain apart from their parents.
+The report, using data the panel demanded from federal agencies, found that 18 children under age 2 — half who were just months old — were kept from their parents up to half a year.
+Hundreds were held longer than previously revealed, including 25 kept over a year, and at least 30 remain apart from their parents.

 The figures reflect “a deliberate, unnecessary and cruel choice by President Trump and his administration,” the report said.

-Congress approved $4.6 billion last month to help improve conditions, and Trump signed it into law.
-But that measure angered liberals who felt it fell short of requiring better treatment of migrants, prompting internal frictions that have yet to fully play out.
+Congress approved $4.6 billion last month to help improve conditions.
+But that measure angered liberals who felt it lacked requirements forcing better treatment of migrants, prompting internal frictions that have yet to fully play out.

-Rep. Alexandria Ocasio-Cortez, D-N.Y., the 29-year-old progressive icon, was among the four freshman Democrats who testified.
-After being sworn in at her request — a practice the committee generally eschews for fellow lawmakers and seemed a taunt at dubious Republicans — she described migrant women telling her they had to sleep on the concrete floor and drink from the toilet because their cell’s sink was broken.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., the 29-year-old progressive icon, was among the four Democrats — all women — who testified.
+After being sworn in at her request, a practice the committee generally eschews for fellow lawmakers and seemed a taunt at dubious Republicans, she described migrant women telling her they had to sleep on the concrete floor and drink from the toilet because their cell’s sink was broken.

 “I believe these women,” she said.
 “What was worst about this was the fact that there were American flags hanging all over these facilities, that children were being separated from their parents in front of the American flag,” she said.

-Rep. Rashida Tlaib, D-Mich., was near tears as she displayed a picture of what she said was a 7-year-old Guatemalan girl — the same age as her son — who died in U.S. custody.
-She blamed harsh policies “intentionally and cruelly created by a Trump administration dead set on sending a hate-filled message that those seeking refuge are not welcome in America.”
+Rep. Rashida Tlaib, D-Mich., was near tears as she displayed a picture she said was of a 7-year-old Guatemalan girl — the same age as her son — who died in U.S. custody.
+She criticized harsh policies “intentionally and cruelly created by a Trump administration dead set on sending a hate-filled message that those seeking refuge are not welcome in America.”

 Tlaib added, “It’s a dangerous ideology that rules our nation right now.”

-Trump could not resist responding.
-He told reporters without evidence that Ocasio-Cortez’ account of women being told to drink from a toilet was “a phony story she made it up.”
-He also said border patrol agents “love those people coming across the border.
-They love them and I’ve seen it.”
+Departing the White House, Trump told reporters without evidence that Ocasio-Cortez’ account of women being told to drink from a toilet was “a phony story she made it up.”

+As if in counterpoint to Democrats’ testimony, Pence and eight GOP lawmakers toured a border station Friday in Donna, Texas, a vast collection of air-conditioned, interconnected tents built in May to temporarily handle 1,000 migrants and currently holding 800.
+Many lay on mats on the floor, covered by foil blankets as children watched TV.

+With Sen. Mike Lee, R-Utah, and Homeland Security Secretary Kevin McAleenan translating into Spanish, two children told Pence they’d walked two and three months to arrive.
+He responded, “God bless you” in English and “gracias” in Spanish.

+Later Friday, though, Pence visited an outdoor portal at the McAllen Border Station, where 384 single men were being held in cages with no cots.

+“I was not surprised by what I saw,” Pence said.
+“I knew we’d see a system that was overwhelmed.”

-Sitting at the same rectangular witness table as their Democratic counterparts, four border state Republicans blamed Democrats for migrants’ problems.
+Back at the House committee, four border state Republicans sat at the same rectangular witness table as their Democratic counterparts and blamed Democrats for migrants’ problems.

-Rep. Chip Roy, R-Texas, mocked Democrats’ trip to the border, accusing them of standing “next to an empty parking lot while making up hyperbole for clips, Twitter followers and cynical politics.”
+Rep. Chip Roy, R-Texas, mocked Democrats’ border trip, accusing them of posing “next to an empty parking lot while making up hyperbole for clips, Twitter followers and cynical politics.”
 Ocasio-Cortez has 4.7 million Twitter followers.

-He said by not toughening immigration laws, House Democrats have “created the very magnet” that attracts migrants to the U.S. and said the chamber “cowardly sits in the corner, doing nothing” to address the problems that result.
+Roy said by not toughening immigration laws, Democrats have “created the very magnet” that attracts migrants to the U.S. and said the House “cowardly sits in the corner, doing nothing” to address the problems that result.

-Last week a report by the Department of Homeland Security’s inspector general found that many children held at some Texas border facilities faced clothing shortages and a lack of hot meals, while some adults were held for a week in a cell so crowded they had to stand.
+Last week a report by the Department of Homeland Security’s inspector general found children at some Texas border facilities who faced clothing shortages and lacked hot meals, while some adults were held for a week in a cell so crowded they had to stand.

 The House will soon vote on one bill by Rep. Veronica Escobar, D-Texas, tightening oversight of the Homeland Security Department and another by Rep. Raul Ruiz, D-Calif., establishing care standards for seized migrants.
-Senate Democrats have introduced their own legislation curbing family separations and setting health and treatment standards.
+Senate Democratic legislation would curb family separations and set health and treatment standards.

 Also testifying Friday were Escobar and Rep. Ayanna Pressley, D-Mass., who said federal treatment of migrants has “exceeded a level of degradation we should be ashamed is occurring on American soil.”